danielasch/Ontology-Matcher-Babel/README.md

 # Ontology-Matcher-Babel

   * This software is being developed by the NLP group at PUCRS.
-  * For more information, please check http://www.inf.pucrs.br/linatural/wordpress/.
+  * For more information, please check [our page!](http://www.inf.pucrs.br/linatural/wordpress/)

 ## About this software

-  The Ontology Matcher Babel is a top-domain-level ontology matcher system based on https://github.com/danielasch/Ontology-Matcher.
-The alternative explored here uses BabelNet as main resource for the alignment process instead of WordNet.
-This tool uses SUMO and DOLCE top-level ontologies to be aligned with any domain ontology.
+  The Ontology Matcher Babel is a top-domain-level ontology matcher system based on [Daniela Schmidt's ontology matching repository.](https://github.com/danielasch/Ontology-Matcher) The alternative
+ explored here uses [BabelNet](https://babelnet.org/) as main resource for the alignment process instead of [WordNet.](https://wordnet.princeton.edu/) This tool uses SUMO and DOLCE top-level ontologies to be aligned with any domain ontology.

-  For more information check the links below:
- * 1st https://wordnet.princeton.edu/, used at the cited repository (above).
- * 2nd https://babelnet.org/, used in this software tool.

 ## Minimum system requirements